gracile-web/website/src/content/docs/10-recipes/25-json-endpoint-with-routing.md

-# JSON endpoint with routing
+# Routing within a single endpoint

 Gracile doesn't aim to replace full-fledged HTTP frameworks like Express, Hono, Elysia, Fastify, etc.
 However, you might want to colocate JSON endpoints with your front-end, to achieve what is often called the "Back-For-Front" pattern.